bostelma/gazebo_sim/README.md

 2. [Install Apptainer](https://github.com/apptainer/apptainer/blob/main/INSTALL.md) using the official instructions.

 3. Build the Apptainer image from the definition file.
 There are two versions, one without python bindings, called `ubuntu-gazebo_sim-basic.def` and one with python bindings, called `ubuntu-gazebo_sim-full.def`.
 The latter uses a python 3.7.9 conda environment, while the first one uses the default python 3.10 interpreter of ubuntu.
 As the images are read-only, the path to the mutable files on the host system has to be passed to the build command.
+When using Windows and WSL, use the corresponding windows versions.
     ```
     cd ~/gazebo_sim/apptainer
     apptainer build --build-arg GZ_PATH=~/gazebo_sim gazebo_sim-full.sif ubuntu-gazebo_sim-full.def